Hephaest/commit-prettier/README.md

   <img width="600" alt="commit-prettier" src="https://github.com/Hephaest/commit-prettier/assets/37981444/7e70db6b-d064-4ced-9e9c-567b77855537">
 </p>

-`commit-prettier` is an innovative tool that enhances your commit messages by appending an emoji related to the type of commit you make.
+`commit-prettier` is a light-weight CLI that enhances your commit messages by appending an emoji related to the type of commit you make.
 It seamlessly integrates with `commitlint`, supporting all standard commit types including:
 | Type  | Emoji |
 | ------------- | ------------- |
 | build  | 🏗️  |